Enhance your fans with our custom

 displays

-In this article, we are not telling you how to make a fan, but rather how to present it.
+In this article, we won't explain how to make a fan, but rather how to display it.

-Because if there are several materials for making fans, there are also several possibilities for presenting it.
+Because while there are several materials for making fans, there are also several possibilities for displaying them.

-But let's start by understanding how to use a fan.
+But let's start by understanding how a fan is used.

 Like the decorations on antique glass globes, the fan has its own language.
-For the users of this object, it was possible to make themselves understood simply by handling it.
+For those who used it, it was possible to make oneself understood simply by manipulating it.

-Used to get some fresh air in very hot weather, it allowed communication with suitors without the chaperones understanding the significance of the exchange.
+Used to cool down in hot weather, it allowed communication with suitors without chaperones understanding the meaning of the exchange.

-Placing your hand on your heart while holding your fan open in front of you means - I LOVE YOU
+Placing one's hand on one's heart while holding one's fan open in front of oneself means - I LOVE YOU

-Holding your fan firmly over your heart with your left hand means - ARE YOU FAITHFUL TO ME?
+Clutching one's closed fan in the left hand over one's heart means - ARE YOU FAITHFUL TO ME?

-Constantly brushing her mouth with her closed fan means - CAN I SPEAK TO YOU FACE TO FACE?
+Constantly brushing one's mouth with one's closed fan means - MAY I SPEAK TO YOU PRIVATELY?

-We discovered this language when we visited the mother-of-pearl and tablet-making museum.
+We discovered this language by visiting the Museum of Mother-of-Pearl and Tableware.

-This museum, housed in the former mother-of-pearl factory in Méru, explains in a very educational and didactic way the different stages of mother-of-pearl extraction and its use over the centuries.
+This museum, located in the former mother-of-pearl factory of Méru, explains in a very pedagogical and didactic way the different stages of mother-of-pearl extraction and its use throughout the centuries.

 -